Finding a three-leaf clover may bring good luck, but taking red clover as a healing herb may bring even better fortune!

 Supports Prostate Health

 It might seem like many of the benefits of red clover are for women only, but this little botanical offers big benefits for men's health as well.
 Prostate-specific antigens (PSA) are proteins that the prostate gland produces.
 An increase in their number can suggest a range of prostate complications, including enlargement or inflammation of the gland or even serious illnesses.
-In one study, men who took red clover extract saw their PSAs decrease by more than 30 percent.
+Taking red clover extract promotes normal PSAs levels in men.
 Prostate function improved in these men without any adverse side effects.
+Our Prostrex™ formula now contains red clover along with turmeric and saw palmetto for the ultimate support for your prostate.

 May Help Male Pattern Baldness